 Celebrate Christmas in the little town of Bethlehem.
 Every December, thousands flock to Bethlehem to mark their Christmas mail with the Bethlehem postmark and annual cachet, many of which have been designed by children or local artists throughout the years.
 Join the festivities at the annual Christmas festival with the tree lighting ceremony on the village green, photos with Santa, bell-ringing concerts, hayrides, and holiday music.
 Hop aboard the Christmas Town train to ride along Main Street, or head to the Bellamy-Ferriday House, a beautiful 18th century estate known for its formal, festively decorated garden.
-On Saturday, December 3, join the “Santa Made Me Do It!” races, including a 5K run, a two-mile walk, and a Kid’s Fun Run.
-During the festival, make sure to pick up the 2016 Christmas Town pewter ornament.
+Join the “Santa Made Me Do It!” races, including a 5K run, a two-mile walk, and a Kid’s Fun Run.

 Main Street at Christmas